 HAP is committed to effectively serving children and their care-providers.
-Both sets of HAP services, Project CLASS and Foster Care & Adoption, are dedicated to this commitment.
+Our Project CLASS services are dedicated to this commitment.

 HAP is effective because “KIDS COME FIRST” at HAP.
 All programs and services have a central theme and underpinning foundation: Teaching and Learning.
 The HAP Mission, Philosophy, Guiding Principles, Values and Programs are united in service to Teaching and Learning for the benefit of children.